jakob-bagterp/browserist/docs/getting-started/installation.md

 brew install browserist
 ```

-Use the same commands to keep the package up date to.
+Use the same commands to keep the package up to date with Homebrew.